 Scholarship recipients are expected to maintain superior academic performance while at Albion College.
-To renew a Distinguished Albion Scholar award, a Trustee Scholarship or a Presidential Scholarship, a student must maintain an annual grade point average of 3.00.
-To renew a Webster Scholarship or a Briton Award, a student must maintain an annual grade point average of 2.50.
-Recipients of a Heritage Award must meet the minimum satisfactory academic progress standards outlined above.
+To renew a Distinguished Albion Scholar award, a Trustee Scholarship and a Presidential Scholarship, a student must maintain a yearly grade point average of 3.00.
+To renew a Webster Scholarship, a Briton Award or a Heritage Award, a student must maintain a yearly grade point average of 2.50.

 Grade point averages and units earned are reviewed at the end of the academic year by the Financial Aid Office.
 A student's first year of college is often the most challenging.
 Therefore, students are encouraged to seek the advice of their faculty adviser while making decisions regarding their class schedule.
-Eligibility to retain an academic award will require the annual G.P.A. or a written plan of action from the faculty adviser regarding the issues surrounding a student's G.P.A.
+Eligibility to retain an academic award will require the yearly G.P.A. or a written plan of action from the faculty adviser regarding the issues surrounding a student's G.P.A.
 Students must also maintain good social standing to be eligible for renewal of an academic award, as defined in Albion College's online Student Handbook.

 Campus employment is available to help students meet expenses.
 The Federal Work-Study program is available for students who show financial need, based on analysis of the FAFSA.
-In addition to on-campus Work-Study positions, there are positions available off-campus in the community of Albion that are funded through the Federal Work-Study program.
-Students who are not eligible for the Federal Work-Study program may receive an Albion work award.
+In addition to on-campus Work-Study positions, there are positions available off-campus in the community of Albion that are funded through the federal Work-Study program.
 Earnings from student employment are paid directly to the student by payroll check each month; the amount earned is not credited to the student's account.